-The identification, management and resolution of conflicts and potential conflicts remains the responsibility of all LIS staff.
+The identification, management and resolution of conflicts and potential conflicts remains the responsibility of all Sanne LIS staff.
 In accordance with the terms of this policy, staff should:

-- Learn to recognize when a conflict of interest may occur or has occurred; - Always act in the best interest of the clients, when dealing with (potential) conflicts of interests; - Regularly review in the teams whether the provision of services to clients causes a conflict of interest; - Report and disclose conflicts and potential conflicts to the CCO before this conflict can have an impact.
-It is recommended using the Conflict of Interest Disclosure form which can be found on the internal K-Drive (K:\5.
-Orga Manual\LIS\FORMS); - Obtain permanent and easy access to the company's Code of Conduct and policies and procedures.
+- Learn to recognize when a conflict of interest may occur or has occurred; - Always act in the best interest of the clients, when dealing with (potential) conflicts of interests; - Regularly review in the teams whether the provision of services to clients causes a conflict of interest: - Report and disclose conflicts and potential conflicts to the CCO before this conflict can have an impact, using the Conflict of Interest Disclosure form which can be found in the annex of this policy, on Knowledge Hub and on the internal K-Drive (K:\5.
+Orga Manual\LIS\FORMS),; - Obtain permanent and easy access to the company's Code of Conduct and policies and procedures.